aimatchfun/laravel-ai/README.md

 'conversation_history_enabled' => true,
 ```

-If conversation history is disabled, you do **not** need to run the migrations and no data will be stored in the database, even if you use the `withConversationHistory` method.
+If conversation history is disabled, you do **not** need to run the migrations and no data will be stored in the database, even if you use the `conversationHistory` method.

 ### Run the migrations